Application Dependencies Dashboard Tool

 A static image displaying the Application Dependencies tool's Use this tool button in the UDLC Toolkit.

-In the Application Dependencies tool, you can view the dependencies between all modules in your environment.
+The Application Dependencies tool displays the dependencies between all modules in your environment.

 A static image displaying the configuration of the Application Dependencies tool.

-To view modules dependent on each other, you'll open the Application Dependencies Dashboard tool in your current environment.
-You can search for a single module ID or multiple workspaces.
+To view dependent modules, open the Application Dependencies Dashboard tool in your environment.
+Search for a single module ID or filter across multiple workspaces.

-If you've configured your modules using best practices, you'll see them on the dashboard.
+Modules configured using best practices display on the dashboard.
 The first two columns display the module ID and title of the non-dependent module.
-The next two columns display the module ID and title for the dependent module.
-In the far right column, you can view the relationship type between the two modules.
+The next two columns display the module ID and title of the dependent module.
+The far right column displays the relationship type between the two modules.

 Relationship types include: